-Willie White Trail is a 9.9 mile out and back trail located near Cloudcroft, New Mexico that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking, walking, trail running, and nature trips and is accessible from May until October.
+Willie White Trail is a 9.9 mile moderately trafficked out and back trail located near Marcia, New Mexico that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is best used from May until October.

 The trail is great, however it's not worth doing an out and back when you can do a loop and see more stuff.
 Instead of backtracking to the start, just take the road west at the end of the trail (Upper Rio Penasco) all the way to the Water Canyon Road/trail.
 Canyon Water will get you back to the Willie White starting point and cover new ground along the way (including Bluff Springs, which is awesome).
 Plus, this also saves you from going back up the mountain, only to descend back to your starting point.

 Willie White Trail is named Trail 113 and the trailhead is at the Water Canyon Road.
 Drive by Cox Canyon Hwy (Hwy 130) from US 82, then turn right at Sunspot Hwy until you reach Upper Rio Penasco Rd to your left, continue on this road, then turn right at Water Canyon Rd.
 Drive about a mile and you will find the very well marked trailhead.